 Due in large part to issues with egg quality, women in their 40s are more likely to become pregnant with a baby with a chromosomal abnormality.
 Often, these abnormalities are so severe that they result in a miscarriage.

-Some miscarriage risks can be mitigated with preimplantation genetic screening (PGS).
+Some miscarriage risks can be mitigated with Preimplantation Genetic Testing for Aneuploidies (PGT-A).
 This process, which is only available to women who undergo IVF, allows our embryologists to test the embryos to determine if they have the proper number of chromosomes before transferring them back into the uterus.
 By transferring a healthy embryo, doctors can improve the likelihood of producing a viable pregnancy.

 Maintaining a Healthy Pregnancy in Your 40s